nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Head to Viper Manor

 ### Viper Manor

-  * Head straight to the entrance .
-Go to the right and enter the hut which leads to an underground cavern.
-  * Head down and then up the side on the mini waterfall and to the left.
-  * Now that you are in the sewers, make your way up the ladder and head up to meet Norris.
-  * Norris joins your party.
-Don't put him on the main party.
-  * Go to the port and board the boat.
-Now head to Marbule.

-### Marbule
-  * Go talk to the guy on or after the bridge, ask about the dead sea and run away.
-You don't have to sit there and listen to him.
   * Menu - Allocate Elements
     * Lynx
       * **Press Triangle and select Healing and Supplemental first**